-You can buy the 8lt Kilner Drinks Dispenser used in the photos from Silver Mushroom.
-I received a complimentary product to feature in this post.
+You can buy the 8lt Kilner Drinks Dispenser* used in the photos from Amazon (affiliate link).

 - 350 g | 12.3oz frozen raspberries